fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 We cast our `appender` method as a symbol and pass it as an argument to the `method` method, which converts our local `appender` method into a `Method` object, giving it access to the `Method#to_proc` instance method.
 We assign this to the local variable `appender_proc`

 On method invocation at `line 7`, we pass the `Proc` object assigned to the local variable `appender_proc` as an argument to the `map` method.
-Note that at invocation, we prepend a `&` symbol, which converts the `appender_proc` object into a block, which the `map` method is expecting.
+Note that at invocation, we prepend a `&`, which converts the `appender_proc` object into a block, which the `map` method is expecting.
 As such, the `map` method is able to apply the `appender` method to each string object in the array.
 Note that this only works with methods that take a single argument, as we cannot pass multiple arguments to the block with the shorthand syntax.

 ### Explain what the `&` symbol in different contexts, and what it does.
 The `&` symbol has different functionality in respect of closures, depending on the context in which it is used.
 In a method __definition__, when a parameter has `&` prepended to it, this means that on method _execution_, the method will expect a block to be passed as an argument.
 The method will then convert that block to a `Proc` object and assign it to a local variable inside the method based on the parameter name.
 This is how we can create explicit block parameters, and pass `Proc` objects around to other methods.

-During method __execution__, if we prepend the `&` symbol to an argument, the method will expect to be passed a `Proc` object, and will then convert this to a block.
+During method __execution__, if we prepend the `&` to an argument, the method will expect to be passed a `Proc` object, and will then convert this to a block.
 If a non-`Proc` object is passed as an argument, Ruby will attempt to call `Symbol#to_proc` in order to convert the object to a `Proc` object, and then convert this converted `Proc` object to a block (if a non-`Symbol`, non-`Proc` object is passed as an argument, Ruby will raise a `TypeError`).
 ```ruby
 def accept_block(str, &block)
   call_proc(block, str)